API Reference¶

 Create a new sandbox session for executing code in an isolated environment.

 This function creates a sandbox session that supports multiple programming languages and provides features like package installation, file operations, and secure code execution.
-For backward compatibility, we also keep a SandboxSession
+For backward compatibility, we also keep a SandboxSession alias for this function.

-PARAMETER | DESCRIPTION |
+| PARAMETER | DESCRIPTION |

 backend | Container backend to use.
 Options: - SandboxBackend.DOCKER (default) - SandboxBackend.KUBERNETES - SandboxBackend.PODMAN - SandboxBackend.MICROMAMBA TYPE: |